jirotubuyaki/Jdmbs/README.md

 Where *random_i* is a *n_th* company.
 And *U* is discrete uniform distribution.*Output_ij* is a correlation coefficients from company *i*  to company *j*.

 ## Correlational Companies Algorithm
-In order to calculate correlation coefficients between all pair companies, all paths must be enumerated in graph structure.
+In order to calculate correlation coefficients between all pair companies, all paths must be enumerated in a graph structure.
 And variety of algorithms to find paths are proposed.
 We propose algorithm for enumeration correlations in a given circulation graph.
-This program code produce a matrix of correlation coefficients between all pair companies.
+This program code produces a matrix of correlation coefficients between all pair companies.
 This package includes a Perl program in order to calculate a correlations of companies.
-Please change connect_companies parameters and use like below. output data is "data.csv"
+Please change connect_companies parameters and use like below.

 ```
 > perl path.pl